 firstborn sons from death.
 Ironically, the Christian

-a blood sacrifice to spare believers from a death in
+offered a blood sacrifice to spare believers from

 religious historians believe these death and resurrection

-of the Roman Empire around the time of Christ.
-Attis'
+Shepherd of the Roman Empire around the time of Christ.

-of year we would call Easter.
-The reed bearers are similar
+at the time of year we would call Easter.
+The reed

 1. Palm Sunday - The Sunday before Easter Sunday